Finca El Morito

 Supreme Coffee Line

-Nano lots of coffee and others are differentiated by variety, producer, and exclusive farm.
-Coffee with distinct, unique, and pronounced aromas and flavors, rated above 87 points in cup under SCAA protocol.
+Nano lots distinguished by variety, producer, and exclusive farm.
+Coffee with distinct, unique, and pronounced aromas and flavors.

 Our Certifications